CLyseT/VBA-Challenge-CDT/README.md

 Please note there are two codes that were run on the worksheets.
 Screenshot includes individual loop for data AND combined loop using the "Next Cell" code and Loop Code.
-(screenshot on github screen only includes the individual loop, please download or pull to review all data requested and/or to view the the entied screenshot.
+(when clicking the screenshot on github, the individual loop, to view the entire screenshot, please download or pull to review all data requested and/or to view the the entied screenshot.